-This proposal aligns with the Northwest Florida Forward strategic plan to create "a diverse and vibrant regional economy where Northwest Florida residents and businesses have a wealth of opportunities" by transforming our 31 elementary school STEM programs, targeted-sector high school career academies (Aviation Maintenance, Cybersecurity, and Advanced Manufacturing), George Stone Technical Center's Aviation Maintenance Programs (Airframe and Powerplant Mechanics) and Pensacola State College's middle school STEM Summer Camps, and workforce training program expansion in Cybersecurity and Commercial Driver Training.
+This proposal aligns with the Northwest Florida Forward strategic plan to create "a diverse and vibrant regional economy where Northwest Florida residents and businesses have a wealth of opportunities" by transforming our 31 elementary school STEM programs, targeted-sector high school career academies (Aviation Maintenance, Cybersecurity, and Advanced Manufacturing), George Stone Technical College's Aviation Maintenance Programs (Airframe and Powerplant Mechanics) and Pensacola State College's Cybersecurity and Commercial Driver Training.
 In addition, this project is a continuation of an economic and workforce development collaboration funded by the Florida Department of Economic Opportunity (DEO) Job Growth Grant.